Known in some circles as ‘Korean Firewater’, soju (소주) is without a doubt the most famous and popular alcoholic drink in Korea.

 At only 3000-4000 won a bottle at most restaurants and half that price in supermarkets, soju has a reputation of being an inexpensive but enjoyable way to drink.
 Known as a social drink, it is best enjoyed in a group.
 People usually drink it whilst eating some great food, unwinding after a long day, and sharing a story or two.

 Many drinking games revolve around the drinking of soju.
 It helps to spark conversation and create a lively atmosphere.
 Everyone seems to have a favourite drinking game to be played whilst drinking soju.
-One popular game involves using the bottle cap of the soju bottle.
+One popular game involves using the bottle cap.
 Take the cap and twist the metal at the end so that it sticks straight out.
 Players take turns flicking the metal end as hard as they can to make it detach from the cap.
 Whoever manages to do so is exempt from drinking their drink.

 The alcohol content is around 20% so it is an ideal drink to use in such games.
 It is perhaps not as scary or potentially debilitating as the much stronger shots such as whiskey, tequila, and vodka.
 These often have alcohol content of more than twice the amount of soju.

 There are many different ways to drink soju.
 It is usually poured as a shot but is also often diluted with some sort of mixer.
-SoMaek (소맥, an abbreviation of Soju and Maekju – the Korean word for beer) is created by mixing beer with soju and has become an increasingly popular way to drink soju.
+SoMaek (소맥, an abbreviation of Soju and Maekju – the Korean word for beer) is created by mixing beer with soju and has become an increasingly popular.